Kit2345/Kit2345/README.md

 </table>

 ## What am I currently doing?
-- Working on my portfolio website
 - Designing an app to search for cards in Hearthstone Battlegrounds mode
 - Learning Python
 - Learning React Native
+- Working on my portfolio website
+- At least 1 codewars Kata a day
 - Continually learning, improving and working on myself.